 DIY Wood Hammock Stand Step 7: Secure the Bolts

 Be sure that when you are securing the nuts and bolts that both sets are fixed at the same angle.
 I recommend using a protractor for this step.

 Once your base frame is set and secured, you’ll need to make stabilizing braces for frame support.
 To do this, take and cut in half an 8′ board.
 Drill a hole about 4″ from each end of both 4′ pieces.
-Place each half on either end of the frame above the joints.
-Determine the angle at which the braces will be set and then drill holes through the base boards where the brace will attach to the base (see picture).
-Bolt together the braces and the frame using scrap pieces as fillers (see picture).
+Then place each half on either end of the frame above the joints.
+Next, determine the angle at which the braces will be set and then drill holes through the base boards where the brace will attach to the base.
+Bolt together the braces and the frame using scrap pieces as fillers.

 You will need to add “feet” to your base to help your hammock frame stand upright.
 Take an 8′ board and cut it in half.
 Screw one of the new 4′ boards underneath each end of the frame using deck screws.